idaholab/blackbear/doc/content/documentation/systems/Materials/ConcreteASREigenstrain.md

-The weight allocation scheme for the principal directions starts by dividing the stress space into nine quadrants using the concrete tensile strength $f_t$ and compressive strength $f_c'$ as well as a gel expansion-inhibiting compressive stress $\sigma_u$, as shown in [asr_interp].  $\sigma_u$ is defined as the compressive stress beyond which no further gel expansion can occur.
-Saouma and Perotti [cite:saouma_constitutive_2006] proposed a value of -10MPa based on previous experimental studies [cite:larive].
+The weight allocation scheme for the principal directions starts by dividing the stress space into nine quadrants using the concrete tensile strength $f_t$ and compressive strength $f_c'$ as well as a gel expansion-inhibiting compressive stress $\sigma_u$, as shown in [asr_interp].  $\sigma_u$ is defined as the compressive stress beyond which no further gel expansion can occur. [cite:saouma_constitutive_2006] proposed a value of -10MPa based on previous experimental studies [cite:larive].
 Any combination of two principal stresses will fall into one of the nine quadrants of this two-dimensional stress map, which has a total of 16 nodes.

-To calculate the ASR expansion weight along the direction of a particular principal stress, using $\sigma_k$ for example, the following three steps are needed:
+To calculate the ASR expansion weight along the direction of a particular principal stress, using $\sigma_k$ for example, the following three steps are taken:

 - Identify the quadrant encompassing the other two principal stresses $\sigma_l$ and $\sigma_m$ using [asr_interp] and the corresponding nodal numbers of that quadrant;
 - Find the rows of [triax_weights] corresponding to the identified nodal numbers and determine the nodal weights $W_i(\sigma_k), i=1, 2, 3, 4$ from the last 3 columns of [triax_weights] in the corresponding rows using a linear interpolation of $\sigma_k$.